Healthdirect Free Australian health advice you can count on.

 After treatment, you will need follow-up appointments with your doctor.
 You will be at greater risk of developing another skin cancer, so it’s more important than ever to protect your skin from the sun.

-Not all sores on the skin are skin cancer.
-But if you do develop a skin cancer, the earlier it is treated, the better the outcome for you.
+Not all sores on your skin are skin cancer.
+But if you do develop skin cancer, the earlier it is treated, the better your outcome.

 • you have a sore that doesn't heal in 2 months